ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The object identifier ("Toid") is specialized as a CBOR item specifying the name of the groups pertaining to the scope entry.

-* The permission set ("Tperm") is specialized as a CBOR unsigned integer with value R, specifying the permissions that the client wishes to have in the groups indicated by "Toid".
+* The permission set ("Tperm") is specialized as a CBOR unsigned integer with value R, specifying the permissions that the Client wishes to have in the groups indicated by "Toid".

-More specifically, the following MUST be followed when, as defined in this document, a scope entry includes as set of permissions the set of roles to take in an OSCORE group.
+More specifically, the following applies when, as defined in this document, a scope entry includes as set of permissions the set of roles to take in an OSCORE group.

 * The object identifier ("Toid") is a CBOR text string, specifying the group name for the scope entry.

-* The permission set ("Tperm") is a CBOR unsigned integer with value R, specifying the role(s) that the client wishes to take in the group (REQ1).
+* The permission set ("Tperm") is a CBOR unsigned integer with value R, specifying the role(s) that the Client wishes to take in the group (REQ1).
 The value R is computed as follows.

    - Each role in the permission set is converted into the corresponding numeric identifier X from the "Value" column of the "Group OSCORE Roles" registry, for which this document defines the entries in {{fig-role-values}}.